What Does The Future Hold For Egg Alternatives? - Alt-Egg Exploration #7

 The silver lining is that existing players in the alt-egg space are now forced to focus on quality products that better deliver on what consumers want: versatile, minimally processed products.
 The more existing products can better meet consumers’ needs, the more the demand for egg alternatives will grow.

 In Japan, however, there’s little appetite to invest in alt-eggs according to the founder of UMAMI UNITED, Hiroto Yamazaki:

 It’s getting more challenging to get investment and to find partners in Japan.
 We're facing an economic slump, and plant-based is a new concept for the Japanese market so it’s taking time to educate the market.

 The market for egg alternatives is small but young.
 The general Japanese consumer does not yet crave egg substitutes or even know they exist.
 Nor are they especially driven by animal welfare concerns.

 Will we ever see supermarket shelves in Japan bursting with egg alternatives then?
-Not for a long time, maybe never.
-Opportunities lie in commercial products.
+Yes, but for now opportunities lie in commercial products.

-Currently, they are concentrated in products for people with allergies and vegans/ flexitarians.
+Currently, opportunities are concentrated in products for people with allergies and vegans/ flexitarians.
 Baby food companies, canteens, and baking companies are also markets where there is demand for non-allergenic, chicken-free eggs.

 To reach a bigger market, players in Japan need to first and foremost raise awareness amongst consumers about egg substitutes and their benefits in terms of health and sustainability.